aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 MiB Swap:  10240.0 total,  10240.0 free,      0.0 used.
 219981.0 avail Mem
 ```

-In this case, there is no change in the CPU load with the test running and more than 93,000 packets per second being handled bidirectionally by DPDK networking.
+In this case, there is no change in the user space CPU load with the test running and more than 93,000 packets per second being handled bidirectionally by DPDK networking.
 (See the port statistics below.)

 ```bash
 %Cpu(s):  4.2 us,  0.0 sy,  0.0 ni, 95.8 id,  0.0 wa,  0.0 hi,  0.0 si,  0.0 st